Particular/docs.particular.net/nservicebus/messaging/timeout-manager_circuit-breaker_core_[5,).partial.md

 snippet: TimeToWaitBeforeTriggeringCriticalErrorOnTimeoutOutages

-NOTE: The timeout manager polls every minute which means that in theory it could be that it could take almost 3 minutes (1 minute poll interval + 2 minute circuit breaker duration) before the endpoint will raise a critical error.
-On average that means any configured *TimeToWaitBeforeTriggeringCriticalErrorOnTimeoutOutages* value will be actually take 30 seconds more.
+NOTE: The timeout manager polls every minute which means that in the worst case scenario it can take almost 3 minutes (1 minute poll interval + 2 minute for circuit breaker) before the endpoint will raise a critical error.
+However, on average for any configured *TimeToWaitBeforeTriggeringCriticalErrorOnTimeoutOutages* value it will be actually about 30 seconds more.